Post last up-dated: 9 June, 2021

 Since March 2020, there has been a flurry of research on emergency remote learning.
 Most published research to date is of the quick-and-dirty kind: how did students, faculty and administrators react and what are they expecting in the future?
 From March, 2021 though we begin to see more extensive and detailed studies emerging.

-We will need to wait some time down the road – if ever – to see what the actual impact on learning has been, but to be honest, how much will that matter?
-There’s not much that can done in a year’s time to correct whatever mistakes may have been made in the last few months.
-It was an unprecedented response to an unprecedented emergency.
+We will need to wait some time down the road – if ever – to see what the actual impact on learning has been.
+One year now into the pandemic, more serious and perhaps more reliable and valid research should start to flow.
+In the meantime the last year has seen an unprecedented response to an unprecedented emergency.
 We need information and data NOW for planning for September, so let’s take a look at what quick-and-dirty reports show us to date.

-If I have time, I will eventually provide an overview of all these studies, but in the meantime here are the links and some brief details.
-I recommend you look at the sponsors carefully, as there is a lot of commonality between the studies in terms of sponsors, and as always, please read the actual reports, and not just my biased view of the results.
+I recommend you look at the sponsors carefully, as there is a lot of commonality between the studies in terms of sponsors, and, as always, please read the actual reports, and not just my biased view of the results.

 - Authors: O’Keefe, L., Rafferty, J., Gunder, A., Vignare, K. (2020).
 Delivering high-quality instruction online in response to COVID-19: Faculty playbook.
 Every Learner Everywhere, May 18.